tomorrow-nf/HayBox-Rana-Customized/README.md

 ### Acknowledgments

-* The B0XX team, for designing and creating an incredible controller
+* The B0XX team, for completely ripping off and scamming the team behind an incredible controller (<3)
 * [@Crane1195](https://github.com/Crane1195) - for his DIYB0XX and GCCPCB projects, and for hours of answering my questions when I was first writing this
 * [@MHeironimus](https://github.com/MHeironimus) - for the Arduino Joystick library
 * [@NicoHood](https://github.com/NicoHood) - for the Nintendo library